HydroModPy/HydroModPy/docs/readthedocs/source/api/hydromodpy-geographic.rst

 =============================

-Geographic preprocessing entry points used to derive catchment supports, DEM products, and the compatibility payload exposed by ``hydromodpy.spatial.geographic.Geographic``.
+Geographic preprocessing entry points used to derive catchment supports, DEM products, and the runtime payload exposed by ``hydromodpy.spatial.geographic.CatchmentDelineation``.

 Class overview
 --------------